 The embryo begins to penetrate the walls of the uterus so that it can securely fasten itself.

 Below are some of the symptoms associated with pregnancy implantation.
-However, not all women experience these symptoms, and, a pregnancy test is the only sure-shot way of knowing that you are pregnant.
+However, not all women experience these symptoms, and a pregnancy test is the only sure-shot way of finding out whether you are pregnant.
 Additionally, many of these symptoms must continue for at least a week after the ovulation cycle is over.

-Implantation spotting is the most reliable indicator that a pregnancy implantation has taken place.
-Light, short bleeding without the regular period cramps is a sign of implantation.
-However, spotting may also be a result of sexual intercourse due to increased sensitivity of cervix.
+Implantation spotting is the most reliable indicator that implantation has taken place.
+Light, short bleeding without regular period cramps is a sign of implantation.
+However, spotting may also be a result of sexual intercourse due to increased sensitivity of the cervix.

 The process that takes place within your body leads to implantation cramping.
 However, this pain can be differentiated from menstrual cramping as its intensity is lesser.
-One aspect to be noted is that cramping isn’t the result of the physical embedding as it is too tiny to be felt.
+One aspect to be noted is that cramping isn’t the result of the physical embedding as it is too tiny to make such an impact.
 The mild cramping is a result of the hormonal changes that take place within the body after implantation.

 After implantation, hormones begin to send chemical messages to the body to prepare itself for pregnancy.
-In response, the breasts start getting tender and swollen.
+In response, the breasts start becoming tender and swollen.
 You may experience some soreness because of this.